 The virus that causes cold sores is spread easily from person to person.
 Most people get it when they are children from an adult who is infected.
 The virus can be spread even without sores.

 A cold or flu accompanied by fever may trigger a cold sore, hence the term “fever blister.”
 It is thought that when battling a cold or the flu, one’s immune system may be weaker thereby allowing the HSV-1 virus to manifest into a cold sore.

 No. Oral herpes—commonly referred to as a cold sore or fever blister—is an infection on or around the lips or mouth area caused by herpes simplex virus type 1 (HSV-1).
 Learn more about cold sores.

 Some people don’t feel any cold sore symptoms.
 But those who do may experience tingling, itching or burning at the site where the cold sore will erupt.
 Then painful blisters appear and break open on or around the lips.
 Learn more about cold sore symptoms.

 Once you are infected by the HSV-1 virus, it is with you for life, though it’s often dormant.
 In fact, some people who carry the virus never get a cold sore.
 However, if your immune system becomes compromised, a cold sore may form.
 This is why cold sores tend to pop up when you’re sick or stressed.
 Sunburn may also cause a cold sore to erupt.
-While there is no cure for cold sores, there are ways to manage your symptoms at every stage.
-Carmex® Cold Sore Treatment may be right for you.

 See a doctor if your cold sore symptoms don’t improve in 7 days; if irritation, pain or redness persists or worsens; or if you develop any swelling, a rash or a fever.